 The 50-acre Arrowhead Marsh section of the shoreline park is not only home to this pier but is also a great place to have a picnic, a place to do some bird watching, and a place to explore a marsh, the nursery areas for many of our fish.
 It is also a great place to simply rest and relax.
 It’s somewhat of an outdoor oasis in this heavily industrialized section of the East Bay.

 A quick glance through the trees to the east reveals the nearby Oakland Coliseum (officially the Oakland-Alameda County Coliseum, a place given a number of name changes over the years including the dumb (to me) name O.co Coliseum for a period of time).

 Fishing Tips.
 Remember the seasons when you are fishing Bay Area piers!
 In the winter and spring fish for flounder and/or perch; use pile worms, grass shrimp, ghost shrimp, clams or market shrimp, and fish on the bottom using fairly small hooks (size 6 or 4).

 The winter and spring will see some large pileperch (as well as white, black and rubberlip seaperch) while shinerperch are a year long resident.
-Do remember the April 1 to end of July perch closure (although it’s OK to keep shinerperch).
+Do remember the April 1 to end of July perch closure (although it’s OK to keep up to 20 shinerperch).